Canon SX60 vs G9X

 - More modern: Was introduced somewhat (1 year) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the G9X emerges as the winner of the match-up (12 : 10 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the G9X is the clear winner of the contest (14 : 10 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Expert reviews: Canon SX60 vs G9X